Jimmy Cicero: Professional wrestling career

 He also appeared regularly in Maryland Championship Wrestling (MCW).
 He formed a tag team with Julio Sanchez to compete in a tournament for the initial MCW Tag Team Championship.
 They made it to the final match on August 18, 1998 but ultimately lost to The Headbangers.
 The following month, Cicero and Sanchez won the title belts by defeating The Headbangers.
 They held the belts until November, when they dropped them to Stevie Richards and Earl the Pearl.
 Cicero regained the title the following year, however, while teaming with Romeo Valentine; they held the belts for over four months before losing them to The Bruiser and Jerry Lawler.
 Cicero also held the promotions's Heavyweight Championship, as he defeated The Bruiser for the title on July 19, 2000.
 He dropped the belt four months later to Adam Flash; his rivalry over the belt with Flash continued, as Cicero regained it that December before losing it to Flash again in May 2001.

 While competing for MCW, Cicero also wrestled in the Pennsylvania-based Allied Powers Wrestling Federation (APWF), where he held the APWF Heavyweight Championship for one month in 1999 before dropping it to Stevie Richards.
 He was also awarded the APWF Television Championship on July 30, 1999, which he held until October 2001.
 Also in 2000, Cicero teamed with Dino Devine in Atlantic Terror Championship wrestling to hold the promotion's tag team title.
 The duo won the belts on July 15 and held them until the following January, when they dropped them to the team of Mark Shrader and Gregory Martin.

 Cicero went on to compete for 6 years in the Pittsburgh, Pennsylvania based RWA where he held the heavyweight title twice, the tag team titles twice with his son Dr. Jack Cicero (Michael Bowman) as well as Akuma.
 He lost a lengthy feud with Bronco McBride which culminated in a bloody Dog Collar Match.

 Cicero left the Pittsburgh area and began competing for Rocket City Championship Wrestling in Alabama in April of 2021 under the name Lord James Cicero proclaiming himself the Lord of Alabama.
 He and his heel group 'The Lords Army' feuded with RCCW mainstays Barry Kohlhoff, Johnny Rodriguez and Scrapiron Lewis.
+Cicero defeated Super Crazy in a controversial match at WrestleCon 5.

 Cicero was the head trainer of the IPWA Wrestling School; among those trained by Cicero were IMPACT wrestler Christian York and WWE wrestler Joey Matthews.

-Cicero is a current coach for Rocket City Championship Wrestling/Al Snow Training Academy in Hazel Green, Alabama.
+Cicero is the current head trainer for Rocket City Championship Wrestling/Al Snow Training Academy in Hazel Green, Alabama.

 On December 29, 2012, Cicero was inducted into the MCW Hall of Fame.